Josh Hawley: Donald Trump

 Hawley has been characterized as a Trump loyalist.
 He voted to acquit Trump during his first Senate impeachment trial and accused Democrats of having abused the Constitution by starting the impeachment inquiry, declaring that it was "the first purely partisan impeachment in our history".
 The day after the Republican-held Senate acquitted Trump, Trump praised Hawley as having played a key role in his acquittal.

 The St. Louis Post-Dispatch published an editorial blasting Hawley and Senator Roy Blunt for not distancing themselves from the January 6, 2021 storming of the United States Capitol and their continued support for Trump.
 Both senators voted to acquit in Trump's second impeachment trial.
 During Trump's second impeachment trial in the Senate, Hawley was in the Senate gallery rather than at his desk with the rest of the senators on the Senate floor.
 An NBC News reporter tweeted that Hawley could be seen "sitting up in the gallery with his feet up on the seat in front of him, reviewing paperwork".
 Later accused of ignoring the proceedings, Hawley called them "a total kangaroo trial".

+Food benefits

+On the 28th day of the 2025 federal government shutdown, Hawley wrote a New York Times op-ed titled "No American Should Go to Bed Hungry", in which he wrote "Saturday (Nov.
+1) will be another grim milestone.
+That is the day about 42 million Americans will lose federal food assistance.
+Congress must not let that happen."
+He called for bipartisan cooperation to end the shutdown and/or to ensure food assistance would not go unfunded.